rehmatworks/gplaydl/readme.md

 * Password: Your Google account's password (An app password is recommended)

 ## Downloading Apps
-Download WhatsApp using the default device (bacon) and store the APK in the current directory:
+Download WhatsApp using the default device (shamu) and store the APK in the current directory:

 ```bash
 gplaydl download --packageId com.whatsapp
 ```

-Download WhatsApp using the default device (bacon) and store the APK in a custom path (i.e. ./apk-downloads/):
+Download WhatsApp using the default device (shamu) and store the APK in a custom path (i.e. ./apk-downloads/):

 ```bash
 gplaydl download --packageId com.whatsapp --path ./apk-downloads/